Cape Town City & Table Mountain Shore Excursion

 - NB: It is important that you pre-purchase your Table Mountain cableway ticket to avoid long queues at the ticket office on the day.
 You can buy your ticket here

-- Note: During the Aerial Cableway’s annual planned maintenance from 10 July – 07 August 2019 (inc.), this tour will visit Signal Hill instead at no extra charge during this period
+- Note: During the Aerial Cableway’s annual planned maintenance from Monday 08 July 2019 – Sunday 18 August 2019 (inc.), this tour will visit Signal Hill instead at no extra cost during this period